Save on your purchases

 The choice of bathroom sinks is huge, so here on UKBathrooms you'll find your choices broken down into simple categories to make finding what you're after so much easier.
 We offer hundreds of different styles, at a price to suit your budget.
-We will help you to find the ideal basin, whether you have a super modern sleek and luxurious bathroom, or something more traditional.
+You'll find the ideal bathroom basin, whether you have a traditional bathroom or something super modern and luxurious.

 If space is precious, consider a wall hung bathroom basin.
 As the floor underneath is visible, this gives the appearance of a larger room.
-Or perhaps a compact sized cloakroom or corner basin would be better still.
+Or perhaps a small cloakroom basin or corner basin would be even better.

 Larger rooms can house more ambitious sink types such as countertop sinks, which can add the wow factor.
 Available in more and more on trend materials such as copper and stone, and in modern styling like curvaceous contours or geometric squares, they can really make a design statement.